angela-d/brain-dump/networking/dd-wrt-vlan.md

 **Setup > Networking** - Enable DHCPd
 - Click "Add" under the *DHCPD* menu
-- Select the interfact (ie. ath0.1 if this is your first guest network)
+- Select the interface (ie. ath0.1 if this is your first guest network)
 - Specify starting and maximum number of IPs, as well as lease time.
 (Default is usually Start: 100, Max: 50 and Leasetime: 3600)

 Hit Save and Apply Settings.